Book Review: Fifty Shades of Grey (part 22)

 Seriously, here’s the entire thing:

 Ana: SO DO I

 That’s it, word-for-word.
-Lame, right?
+Dull, right?
 Apparently this really turns Ana on, though, because her mother comments on how she looks flushed.

 They go to dinner.
 It’s not described, and we cut to Ana back at home taking a shower.
 Afterwards, she emails Christian back, and they chat for a little while.
 Finally, Christian tells her he has to go, he’s having dinner with an old friend.
 Ana comes to the conclusion that the old friend he is referring to is Mrs. Robinson, and she is once again consumed by jealousy.